 Figure 2.
-Douglas Shire Council Planning Scheme land use zoning within the Newell Beach foreshore area (DSC 2018).
+Newell Beach foreshore area land use zoning (DSC 2018, GBRMPA 2021).

 2.3 Coastal hazards

 The entire length of Newell Beach is vulnerable to coastal erosion (DSC 2019b).
 This erosion may be temporary or permanent.
 Temporary erosion is generally caused by storms, winds or waves, and the beach rebuilds during calmer periods.
 Permanent erosion is more likely to occur over the longer-term due to rising sea levels or significant changes to sediment transport dynamics where sand becomes lost to the coastal system.
 Erosion may impact the foreshore area, including the vegetation, wildlife habitats, infrastructure, recreational uses or values.